-Where Should I Purchase My Travel Insurance – And Why?
+Where Should I Purchase Travel Insurance – And Why?

 The natural consequence of increased travel insurance demand is higher quality and more competitively priced travel insurance supply (ah, my college economics professor would be so proud!).

-There are many great travel insurance providers, from worldwide conglomerate insurance providers such as Allianz to boutique operations that specialize in travel insurance.
-I favor the customer care and domain knowledge of the latter, having used World Nomads as my preferred travel provider for years.
+There are many great travel insurance providers, from worldwide conglomerate insurance providers to boutique operations that specialize in travel insurance.
+I favor the customer care and domain knowledge of the Allianz, having used it as my preferred travel provider for years.
 I could probably spend as long waxing poetic about them, but here are the main reasons they are my (and many others’) preferred travel insurance provider.

-Accessible and Affordable: The World Nomads user interface is by far the industry’s most accessible.
-Simply input your destination and origin location along with the age of all travelers, and World Nomads instantly provides a quote.
+Accessible and Affordable: Allianz is by far the industry’s most accessible and comprehensive insurance.
+Simply input your destination and origin location along with the age of all travelers, and Allianz instantly provides a quote.
 Most importantly, Allianz has great rates – especially on their annual plan.

-Honorable and Respected: My experience with the World Nomads staff and operations has been nothing short of incredible.
+Honorable and Respected: My experience with Allianz’s staff and operations has been nothing short of incredible.
 Claims can be submitted online via mobile devices and are always processed efficiently and fairly.
-When I’ve had questions, the staff at World Nomads has responded quickly and made me feel that no question is too small or unimportant.
+When I’ve had questions, the staff have responded quickly and made me feel that no question is too small or unimportant.

-You don’t have to take just my word for it, though – blue chip travel companies including National Geographic and Lonely Planet also endorse World Nomads as their preferred travel insurance provider.
+You don’t have to take just my word for it, though – blue chip travel companies including National Geographic and Lonely Planet also endorse Allianz as their preferred travel insurance provider.

 Are We There Yet?